AnychainX/Live-Commerce-Chat/QUICK_START.md

 # Quick Start Guide

-Get the Live Stream Chat System running in 5 minutes!
+Get the Live Shopping Platform running in 5 minutes!

+## 🛍️ What This Is

+A **live shopping platform** for Shopify merchants (think QVC meets Instagram Live):
+- Sellers create rooms to showcase products live
+- Buyers watch, chat, and purchase in real-time
+- Only sellers can moderate their rooms
+- Each room has its own chat, product, and Shopify link

 ## Prerequisites Check